ElvenTools/elven-tools-sft-minter-sc/README.md

 ## How to use it

 The simplest way would be with [Elven Tools CLI](https://www.npmjs.com/package/elven-tools).
-You can find all the guidance here: [SFT Workflow jump start](https://www.elven.tools/docs/jump-start.html#sft-minter-tl%3Bdr)
+You can find all the guidance here: [SFT Workflow jump start](https://www.elven.tools/docs/jump-start.html#sft-minter-tl%3Bdr).
+Check out short walkthrough video: [youtu.be/rMF3ItijHUA](https://youtu.be/rMF3ItijHUA).

 You could also use [mxpy](https://docs.multiversx.com/sdk-and-tools/sdk-py/mxpy-cli) tool.